laravel/docs/filesystem.md

         }
     }

 There are a few important things to note about this example.
 Note that we only specified a directory name, not a file name.
-By default, the `store` method will automatically generate a filename based on the contents of the file.
-This is accomplished by taking a MD5 hash of the file's contents.
+By default, the `store` method will generate an UUID and use it for the file name.
 The path to the file will be returned by the `store` method so you can store the path, including the generated file name, in your database.

 You may also call the `putFile` method on the `Storage` facade to perform the same file manipulation as the example above:

     $path = Storage::putFile('avatars', $request->file('avatar'));

-> {note} If you are receiving very large file uploads, you may wish to manually specify the file name as shown below.
-Calculating an MD5 hash for extremely large files can be memory intensive.

 #### Specifying A File Name